-The Corporation currently holds mining claims on which it has an annual assessment obligation of \$250,470 to maintain the claims in good standing.
+The Corporation's subsidiaries currently hold mining claims on which it has an annual assessment obligation of \$250,470 to maintain the claims in good standing.
 The Corporation is committed to these payments indefinitely.
-Related to the Mining Claim Assessments is a \$335,000 bond related to the Corporation's exploration activities.
+Related to the Mining Claim Assessments is a \$335,000 bond associated with the Corporation's exploration activities.